qyang-nj/llios/xctest/README.md

    path @executable_path/../../Frameworks/ (offset 12)
 ```

 Well, it seems that the test runner loads `XCTest.framework` already, so the test doesn't need to load it again.
-It sounds reasonable, but how does this work?
+If this is true, tests and test runner must share the same memory space, but how does this work?
 (Keep reading!)

 ## `libXCTestSwiftSupport.dylib`
 One of the changes introduced by Xcode 12.5 is requiring `libXCTestSwiftSupport.dylib`.

 > Xcode no longer includes XCTest’s legacy Swift overlay library (libswiftXCTest.dylib).
 Use the library’s replacement, libXCTestSwiftSupport.dylib, instead.

-Similar to `XCTest.framework`, our test binary depends on it through @rpath, but we didn't package it into test bundle either.
+Similar to `XCTest.framework`, our test binary depends on it through @rpath, and we didn't package it into test bundle either.
 ```
 @rpath/libXCTestSwiftSupport.dylib (compatibility version 1.0.0, current version 1.0.0)
 ```